janlukasschroeder/intercom-security-checker/README.md

 1) Open the target website in Chrome, and open Chrome Developer Tools (right click > Inspect)
 2) Click on "Network" in the top nav bar (between "Sources" and "Performance")
 3) Enter "widget" in the Filter input field, and reload the website (Mac: command + R)
-4) Copy the 8 characters
+4) Copy the 8 characters in "Name" column (e.g. f5i5vfis as example below)
 ![alt text](./assets/img/1-widget.png)